elifesciences/elife-continuum-documentation/file_naming_spec.md

 Assets can have multiple source data files associated with them, and these are distinguished with the data id.

-For example, an article with three main figures, where one figure has three sub figures, and one figure has two sub figures, and all have associated data with some of them having multiple data files, could have the following:
+For example, an article with three main figures, where one figure has three figure supplements, and one figure has two figure supplements, and all have associated data, with some of them having multiple data files, could have the following:

 - elife-00012-fig1.tiff
 - elife-00012-fig1-data1.csv